xinadi/QML.jl/README.md

 ## Installation
 This was tested on Linux and OS X. You need `cmake` in your path for installation to work.

 First install [`CppWrapper`](https://github.com/barche/CppWrapper).
 Compilation of `QML.jl` requires Qt to be reachable by CMake.
-If it is in a non-standard location, set the environment variable `CMAKE_PREFIX_PATH` to the base Qt directory before executing the following commands:
+If it is in a non-standard location, set the environment variable `CMAKE_PREFIX_PATH` to the base Qt directory (the one containing `lib` and `bin`) before executing the following commands:

 ```julia
 Pkg.clone("https://github.com/barche/QML.jl.git")
 Pkg.build("QML")
 Pkg.test("QML")
 ```

+You can check that the correct Qt version is used using the `qt_prefix_path()` function.

 ## Usage

 To run the QML file `main.qml` from the current directory, execute: